aziis98/textml/README.md

 ## As a templating language

-Let's say we want to use this as a templating language for HTML.
+One of the next thing I will start working on is a way to use this language as a templating language for building HTML pages.

 ```
-#layout{ base }{
+#layout{ example-layout }{
     <!DOCTYPE html>
     <html lang="en">
         <head>